bukkywins/Data-Analysis_Project-1/README.md

 I started with cleaning the data and merged them to prepare the data for analysis

-Finally, I used the clean data to answer the client's question by deriving the top five content categories.
+Finally, I used the clean data to answer the client's business question by deriving the top five content categories.
 I used Microsoft Excel as the primary tool for cleaning, modelling and analysing the data